epfl-ada/ada-2024-project-thelordsofdata/index.md

 {% include OLS_features_post_2010.html %}

 By taking a closer look at more recent movies, we can conclude with certainty that animated adventure movies released around November and December are very likely to have a significant increase in the foreign percent of the revenue.
+Furthermore we see the appearance of the surprise emotion.
+It has a relatively high negative correlation between the years 2010 - 2019.
+The emotion of disgust also makes an appearance with a positive coefficient.

 ---